Chile is the country to actually see tapaculos, including the handsome Chucao Tapaculo of the temperate southern rain forests. Photo: Steve Howell

 A fascinating collection of birds coupled with some of the most spectacular scenery on earth makes birding in Chile a superb experience.
-This narrow strip of territory, 150 miles wide by 2,500 miles long, is a land of immense variety and beauty: the grandeur of wave-dashed Pacific beaches; the solitude of high Andean lakes; the rolling plains of Tierra del Fuego; and the utterly barren Atacama, the most perfect of deserts.
+This narrow strip of territory, 150 miles wide by 2,500 miles long, is a land of immense variety and beauty: from the grandeur of wave-dashed Pacific beaches to the solitude of high Andean lakes, and from the rolling plains of Tierra del Fuego to the utterly barren Atacama, the most perfect of deserts.
 Traveling the length of the country impresses upon one the remarkable similarities of climate, vegetation and topography, not to mention convergent evolution, between the Northern and Southern Hemispheres.
 Our tour of Chile is the equivalent of going from southeastern Alaska to southwestern Mexico!
 Birders today can thank Goodall, Johnson, Millie, and Philippi, who brought to the fore our knowledge of Chile’s avifauna through their extensive field work from the 1920s through the 1950s.
 The triumphs and failures of this pioneering work are conveyed in Johnson’s classic Birds of Chile, now sadly out of print.
-Their work showed that Chile has a birdlist combining high quality and high visibility.
+Their work showed that Chile has a bird list combining high quality and high visibility.
 The avifauna ranges from penguins, rheas, flamingoes and a superb selection of southern waterfowl and shorebirds to 30 species of ovenbirds (furnariids), eight tapaculos (three of them endemic), nine sierra-finches, and five siskins.

 Our tour coincides with the austral spring, when bird activity is at its height, and is designed to take in all the major regions of this diverse land.
 Chile is throughout a safe and friendly country in which to travel, and has an excellent infrastructure for tourism.

-Day 1: The tour begins this morning in Santiago.
+Day 1: The tour begins at 12 noon in the lobby of our Santiago hotel.
 If flight arrival times allow, we’ll visit some nearby areas for an introduction to the birdlife of Chile’s Central Valley.
 Night in Santiago.

 Days 3-4: We’ll have two full days to explore the vast, windswept Magellanic region.
 One day we’ll take the short ferry ride across to Tierra del Fuego, where we should see Magellanic Diving-Petrel, Southern Giant-Petrel, and perhaps the beautiful Commerson’s Dolphin.
 One of our main goals on Tierra del Fuego will be to find the enigmatic and dove-like Magellanic Plover (placed in its own family, Pluvianellidae), nesting at this season amid migrant Baird’s and White-rumped Sandpipers.
 Other breeding shorebirds include the handsome Tawny-throated and Rufous-chested Dotterels.
 The numerous lakes of southernmost Chile are often alive with waterfowl such as Black-necked Swan, Ashy-headed and Ruddy-headed Geese, Crested Duck, and Speckled Teal.
-Darwin’s (Lesser) Rheas dot the landscape in many areas, and we’ll plan to visit a colony of the burrow-nesting Magellanic Penguins.
-Time and weather permitting, we may also visit a new King Penguin colony.
+Darwin’s (Lesser) Rheas dot the landscape in many areas, and we’ll plan to visit a small but growing colony of King Penguins.
 Landbirds include Short-billed and Common Miners, Patagonian Yellow-Finch, and with luck the little-known Austral Canastero and the striking Chocolate-vented Tyrant.
-Nights in Porvenir and Punta Arenas.
+Nights in Cerro Sombrero and Punta Arenas.

 Days 5-6: This morning we’ll fly north from Punta Arenas to Puerto Montt, gateway to Chile’s picturesque lake district, from which we’ll drive north through the Chilean lake district to Antillanca, our base for the next two nights.
 The pastoral scenery en route strongly recalls parts of northern Europe, and the architecture and cuisine reflect the preponderance of German immigrants who have made the region their home.
 Our hotel, however, sits amid spectacular old-growth temperate rainforests in the heart of Puyehue National Park.
 The huge trees are in stark contrast to the open wilderness of Patagonia, and the forests ring with the calls of two striking tapaculos, the Chucao Tapaculo and the Black-throated Huet-huet.
 We’ll spend most of our time birding in the forest around our hotel, seeking in particular the impressive Magellanic Woodpecker and the skulking Ochre-flanked and Magellanic Tapaculos.
 The supporting cast includes Austral Parakeet, Des Murs’s Wiretail, White-throated Treerunner, and Black-chinned Siskin.
 We’ll also drive to some nearby lakes and rivers in search of the remarkable Torrent Duck.
 Nights in Antillanca.